amundi75/Test-repo/README.md

 # Test-repo
-My practice repository on GitHub
+My practice repository on GitHub.
+I will use this repository to store my source ccode and track any changes made to it.
+This is agreat learning opportunity for me.